 At December 31,

-2022 2021
+2023 2022

-30 to 5960 to 8990 DaysDaysDaysor More PastPast DuePast DueDue 30 to 59 Days Past Due 60 to 89 Days Past Due 90 Days More Past Due
+30 to 5960 to 89DaysDaysPast DuePast Due or More Past 30 to 59 Days Past Due 60 to 89 Days Past Due 90 Days or More Pas Due

-(In tho usano ds)

-Real estate loans:
+Real estate loans: (III thu usan

-One- to four-family residential \$ 2,315 \$ 1,251 \$ 211 \$ 1,553 \$ 734 \$ 193
+One- to four-family residential \$ 1,410 \$ 960 \$ 145 \$ 2,315 \$ 1,251 \$ 211

-Multi-family -
+Multi-family ,

-Commercial - 292
+Commercial

-Construction -
+Construction

-Commercial loans 48 40 41 90
+Commercial loans 10 48 40 41

 Consumer loans:

-Home equity loans and lines of credit 32
+Home equity loans and lines of credit 70 10

-Other consumer 10 27
+Other consumer 18 10

-Total \$ 2,373 \$ 1,291 \$ 252 \$ 1,994 \$ 734 \$ 193
+Total \$ 1,508 \$ 970 \$ 145 \$ 2,373 \$ 1,291 \$ 252

 Non-Performing Assets.
 The following table sets forth information regarding our non-performing assets.
-Non-accrual loans include non-accruing troubled debt restructurings of \$9,000 and \$14,000 as of December 31, 2022 and December 31, 2021.
+Non-accrual loans include non-accruing troubled debt restructurings of \$9,000 as of December 31, 2022.

-At December 2022 (Dollars in thou 2021
+At Decen 2023 (Dollars in t 2022

 Non-accrual loans:

 Real estate loans:

-One- to four-family residential \$ 9 \$ 14
+One- to four-family residential \$ \$ 9

-Multi-family -
+Multi-family - -

 Commercial - -

-Construction -
+Construction - -

-Commercial and industrial loans 73 90
+Commercial and industrial loans - 73

 Consumer loans:

 Home equity loans and lines of credit - -

 Other consumer

-Total non-accrual loans \$ 82 \$ 104
+Total non-accrual loans \$ \$ 82

-Accruing loans past due 90 days or more Real estate owned: 252 -
+Accruing loans past due 90 days or more 145 252

+Real estate owned:

-One- to four-family residential 74
+One- to four-family residential - -

-Multi-family
+Multi-family - -

-Commercial 326
+Commercial

 Construction 50

-Total real estate owned \$ 50 400
+Total real estate owned \$ \$ 50

-Total non-performing assets \$ 384 \$ 504
+Total non-performing assets \$ 145 \$ 384

-Total accruing troubled debt restructured loans \$ 2,472 \$ 2,878
+Total accruing troubled debt restructured loans \$ 2,470 \$ 2,472

-Total non-performing loans to total loans 0.10% 0.12%
+Total non-performing loans to total loans 0.04% 0.10%

-Total non-accruing loans to total loans 0.02% 0.04%
+Total non-accruing loans to total loans % 0.02%

-Total non-performing assets to total assets 0.09% 0.14%
+Total non-performing assets to total assets 0.04% 0.09%

 Classified Assets.
 Federal regulations provide for the classification of loans and other assets, such as debt and equity securities considered by the Office of the Comptroller of the Currency to be of lesser quality, as "substandard," "doubtful" or "loss."
 An asset is considered "substandard" if it is inadequately protected by the current net worth and paying capacity of the obligor or of the collateral pledged, if any.
 "Substandard" assets include those characterized by the "distinct possibility" that the insured institution will sustain "some loss" if the deficiencies are not corrected.
-Assets classified as "doubtful" have all of the weaknesses inherent in those classified "substandard," with the added characteristic that the weaknesses present make "collection or liquidation in full," on the basis of currently existing facts, conditions, and values, "highly questionable and improbable."
+Assets classified as

+"doubtful" have all of the weaknesses inherent in those classified "substandard," with the added characteristic that the weaknesses present make "collection or liquidation in full," on the basis of currently existing facts, conditions, and values, "highly questionable and improbable."
 Assets classified as "loss" are those considered "uncollectible" and of such little value that their continuance as assets without the establishment of a specific loss allowance is not warranted.
 Assets which do not currently expose the insured institution to sufficient risk to warrant classification in one of the aforementioned categories but possess weaknesses are designated as "special mention" by our management.

 When an insured institution classifies problem assets as either substandard or doubtful, it may establish general allowances in an amount deemed prudent by management to cover probable accrued losses.
 General allowances represent loss allowances which have been established to cover probable accrued losses associated with lending activities, but which, unlike specific allowances, have not been allocated to particular problem assets.
-When an insured institution classifies problem assets as "loss," it is required either to establish a specific allowance for losses equal to 100% of that portion of the asset so classified or to charge-off such amount.
+When an insured institution classifies problem assets as "loss," it is required to recognize the expected credit loss associated with the asset through a provision for the expected credit loss or a write-off.
 An institution's determination as to the classification of its assets and the amount of its valuation allowances is subject to review by the regulatory authorities, such that additional general or specific loss allowances may be required.